Progressives demand Senate vote down Rahm Emanuel's nomination as US ambassador to Japan

 Missouri Rep. Cori Bush speaks at a St. Louis protest calling for criminal justice reform. © IMAGO / ZUMA Wire

-But not everyone in Congress is so forgiving, as members of the Squad took to Twitter over the weekend to protest Emanuel's nomination.
+But not everyone in Congress is on board, as members of the Squad took to Twitter over the weekend to protest Emanuel's nomination.

 Missouri Rep. Cori Bush wrote, "Rahm Emanuel covered up the murder of Laquan McDonald.
 He must be disqualified from ever holding an appointed position in any administration.
 Call your Senator and urge them to vote NO."